Hughzu/trackstack/docs/TESTING.md

 - `apps/web/tests/read-paths.test.ts`
   - Guard that the home dashboard no longer imports SSR auth context
-  - Guard that the dashboard overview reads `/api/dashboard` in the browser after auth bootstrap
+  - Guard that the dashboard overview reads expenses, calories, and heat module endpoints independently in the browser after auth bootstrap
   - Guard that the calories dashboard no longer imports SSR auth context
   - Guard that the calories dashboard reads `/api/calories/dashboard` in the browser after auth bootstrap
   - Guard that the expenses and heat dashboards no longer import SSR auth context